oracle/node-oracledb/INSTALL.md

 You will need the operating system `libaio` package installed.
 On some platforms the package is called `libaio1`.
 Run a command like `yum install -y libaio` or `apt-get install -y libaio1`, depending on your Linux distribution package manager.
-On recent Linux versions, such as Oracle Linux 8, you may also need to install the `libnsl` package.
-Oracle Instant Client 19 will not run on Oracle Linux 6.
+When using Instant Client 19 on recent Linux versions, such as Oracle Linux 8, you may also need to install the `libnsl` package.
+This is not needed from Instant Client 21 onward.
+Note Oracle Instant Client 19 will not run on Oracle Linux 6.

 If there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
-For example, if the Basic package unzipped to `/opt/oracle/instantclient_19_6`, then run the following using sudo or as the root user:
+For example, if the Basic package unzipped to `/opt/oracle/instantclient_19_11`, then run the following using sudo or as the root user:

 ```
-sudo sh -c "echo /opt/oracle/instantclient_19_6 > /etc/ld.so.conf.d/oracle-instantclient.conf"
+sudo sh -c "echo /opt/oracle/instantclient_19_11 > /etc/ld.so.conf.d/oracle-instantclient.conf"
 sudo ldconfig
 ```